Diwali, Going Back In Time

 For me, I want to inspire and help those businesses by sharing my stories, experience and more importantly collaborating.
-When you collaborate, you give each other’s businesses the exposure across your social media platforms and gain more customers through the sales of the combined gift sets.
+When you collaborate, you give each other’s businesses the exposure across your social media platforms.
+This results in gaining more customers through the sales of the combined gift sets.
 It’s not about competition!
 It’s about helping each other grow your businesses, gain new customers and increase your followers and likes.
-Last year, we were given the opportunity to complete 70 gift hampers for Indiacast who run the TV channels Rishtey and Colours.
+In 2018, we were given the opportunity to complete 70 gift hampers for Indiacast.
+They run the TV channels Rishtey and Colours.
 This gave a few small businesses the opportunity to join forces and collaborate.
 This resulted in creating a unique hamper exclusively for the client.
 This one client order provided 6 small businesses brand exposure to 70 new clients.
 Imagine the impact an order like this can have on a small business.

 So next time you are thinking of buying a gift, think about how unique the collaboration gift set is.
 How many small businesses are you supporting with your purchase?
-Our gift sets are not available on the high street and are carefully thought about to bring you something different, funky and definitely a talking point.
+Our gift sets are not available on the high street and are carefully thought about to bring you something different.
+They are funky and definitely a talking point.

 I want to thank Chinskitchen, Purple Mill and MBOS London for making Diwali 2018 more special for Black Qubd.